openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 ### INITIALIZE a table

 We can also use the INITIALIZE statement to load data into a table.
-The table will be processed as a group item and each elementary data items within are recognized and processed.
+The table will be processed as a group item and each elementary data item within it will be recognized and processed.
 For example, assume that we have the following table:

 ```
 01  TABLE-ONE.